Get

 Conclusion

-Cats have deep emotions that guide and motivate instinctive behavior.
+Cats experience basic emotions that guide and motivate instinctive behavior.
 They can feel joy, fear, excitement, and anxiety.
-They can undoubtedly get their feelings hurt and become depressed if the situation causing the discomfort doesn’t improve.
+They can’t get their feelings hurt in the exact sense of the word, as humans can, but they can become stressed or anxious if the situation causing the stress doesn’t improve.

 So, the first step in helping your pet is identifying and addressing whatever is causing them to be unhappy.
-You can do a few additional tasks that may help, including spending extra time with them, giving them new toys to play with, and sneaking in a few extra-special treats.
+You can do a few additional tasks that may help, including speaking to a vet, spending extra time with them, giving them new toys to play with, and sneaking in a few extra-special treats.

 Related Read: